osangenis/GoogleIdTokenVerifier/README.md

   - Create unit tests of the different parts of the solution
   - Create integration tests (cert downloading)

+This library is helpful when you're writing a Go service for dealing with user authentications.
+You can take advantage of Golang performance to validate the Google Authentication token from a Google sign-in, extract the profile data and manage your own users.

 ## Usage
 To validate an Google ID Token in Golang